Charles Blacker Vignoles: Early life

 He was born at Woodbrook, County Wexford, Ireland in May 1793 the son of Capt.
 Charles Henry Vignoles and Camilla, née Hutton.
 In 1794 Charles was promoted to a Captaincy in the 43rd Foot and posted to the West Indies with his wife and son.
 He was severely wounded in the unsuccessful storming of Point-à-Pitre, Guadeloupe and taken prisoner; whilst prisoners both he and Camilla contracted yellow fever.
 They were cared for by a M. Courtois, a merchant on the island.
 Henry died on 8 June 1794, Camilla a few days later.
 Charles, then thirteen months old survived, was cared for by M. Courtois who sent for Charles' uncle, Capt.
 George Henry Hutton (1765–1827) — later Lt.
-Gen — who reached Gaudeloupe some ten months later.
+Gen — who reached Guadeloupe some ten months later.
 Charles was appointed an Ensign in the 43rd Foot with effect from 25 Oct 1794, at the age of 2½.
 It took some time to gain permission from the French authorities for Charles and his uncle to leave Guadeloupe, this was granted in a prisoner exchange dated 7 Frimaire, presumably 28 Nov 1795.
 He was then brought to England and raised by his grandfather, Charles Hutton, Professor of Mathematics at the Woolwich Royal Military Academy.
 He trained in mathematics and law and was articled to a proctor in Doctors' Commons.
-Deciding to give up the practice of law, Vignoles left home in 1813.
+Deciding to give up practising law, Vignoles left home in 1813.